jeffqchen/quantum3d_obsidian2_voodoo2_info/README.md

-# Quantum3D Obsidian2 Voodoo2 Info
+# Quantum3D Obsidian2 Arcade Voodoo2 Info

 ![banner](https://github.com/user-attachments/assets/d74ee309-6c4d-424b-a43d-e56f6b68d14a)

-I have luckily obtained TWO Quantum3D Obsidian2 Voodoo2 cards from a kind eBay seller.
+I have luckily obtained TWO Quantum3D Obsidian2 arcade Voodoo2 cards from a kind eBay seller.
 They were both broken, so I spend a few weeks ionvestigating and fixing them up, plus designing upgrades to enhance its functionalities.
 I hope my work will help some of you repair and make your Q3D cards work better.

 ## Add-on Projects